AnimGraphLab Beta

-Nodes Copy and Transform
+Nodes Copy and transform

 The Copy and Transform node creates duplicates of the input geometry and applies a sequence of transformations to each new copy.
 This is a powerful tool for creating procedural patterns, arrays, and complex arrangements from simple shapes.